dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 0x00800 - POINTGRAVITY
 0x01000 - GRAVITY
 0x02000 - FREEDEF
-0x04000 - OBJECTRELATIVE
+0x04000 - OBJECTRELATIVE: Particles move and rotate with the object they are being emitted from.
-0x08000 - PARENTOBJRELATIVE
+0x08000 - PARENTOBJRELATIVE: Particles move and rotate with the parent object of the object that the particles are being emitted from.
-0x10000 - SPAWNSCALERELATIVE
+0x10000 - SPAWNSCALERELATIVE: Particles will scale with the model if it is resized in the DB or with an effect that resizes the model.
+Otherwise they will not scale.
 0x20000 - HIDEWITHSPAWNOBJECT

 #### Size: DWORD